joeweiss/birdnetlib/README.md

 See the [full example](https://github.com/joeweiss/birdnetlib/blob/main/examples/watch_directory.py) for analyzer options and error handling callbacks.

-#### DirectoryWatcherMultiAnalyzer

-`DirectoryWatcherMultiAnalyzer` can watch a directory and analyze new files as they are created, with multiple analyzer models.
+`DirectoryWatcher` can also watch a directory and analyze new files as they are created, with **multiple** analyzer models.

 ```
 def on_analyze_all_complete(recording_list):